ASTHA-Lab/SpiceCiM/README.md

 chmod +x run.sh

 # Change the config.ini file if necessary
 # Make sure to source appropriate Simulator License!
+Current version only supports Cadence Spectre.
+Support for Hspice and Opensource Ngspice are coming soon!

 # Run the the tool:
 ./run.sh